PritomDas/PritomDas/README.md

  🔭 I’m planning for a Project **Resume and Interview Scheduling Chatbot**.

- 🌱 I’m currently preparing for AWS Solutions Architect and CompTia Security+
+ 🌱 I’m currently preparing for AWS Solutions Architect Professional and CompTia Security+

  👯 I’m looking to collaborate for helping to build Data Pipelines and Cloud Infrastructures.